DorianFornali/TGDsur2/README.md

 <b>First method:</b>

 Download the .jar directly from here, to do so click on the file and then on "raw", your browser should download it.
+<br><b>You can also download the jar file from my OneDrive: <br> https://unice-my.sharepoint.com/:u:/g/personal/dorian_fornali_etu_unice_fr/EVlXiS28ZrNPo2aVeoqOZ1IBUO5pfKiGo0PZa6QwJPSYVA </b>
-Then from powershell if you are on windows or your linux terminal:
+<br>Then, from powershell if you are on windows or your linux terminal:

 ```bash
 java -jar TGDsur2.jar